Sell Printing Machine incl . 100% discounted Setup Service

 Simplified Posting Example

 The 2 printing machines are to be delivered in period 3.
 The ‘Setup and Installation’ should take place the day after delivery and scheduled to take 2 days.
-A Revenue Accounting Contract is incepted as illustrated in period 1.
+A new Revenue Accounting Contract is created as illustrated above.
+Accrual methods for both items are “at point of delivery”.

 - Sales revenue and sales discounts are realized on basis of the RAC allocation basis.